Healthy Homes Assessment Glenside

 Draught Stopping Glenside

-Draughts can lead to low temperatures inside households.
-A cold house is more expensive to heat, resulting in wasted energy and increased bills.
+Draughts increase the likelihood of dropping temperatures within homes.
+A cold house costs more to heat, which results in wasting energy and increased bills.

 What are unjustifiable gaps or holes?

-If you are able to feel external air getting in, or see the air is clear from a crack or a gap or crack, then it’s likely to be a gap or hole that requirements sealing in any way.
-Cracks or gaps with large gaps must be stopped permanently.
-Any gaps greater than 3mm that let air in or out from your house need seals.
-In the case of an open fireplace isn’t being used, it could cause draughts, and should be sealed from.
-Landlords and property managers are accountable for making sure such draughts are eliminated as far as imaginable.
+If you can feel external air entering or a clear draught from a hole or gap that is, it’s probably a gap or hole which requirements sealing in some way.
+Cracks and gaps that are large should be stopped permanently.
+The gaps that exceed 3mm that let air in or out into the house require the sealing.
+In the case of an open fireplace isn’t in use it can create draughts.
+This should be sealed from.
+Property managers and landlords are accountable for making sure that such draughts are squelched whenever imaginable.

-There is no need to cover up holes or gaps which are part of the construction.
-For instance, small gaps around doors and windows may be required to allow movement of the building when the home gets warmer and cooler, so that they are able to be opened and closed rather than being stuck.
-We will check all windows and doors during our Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes in the building.
+For example, tiny gaps around windows and doors might be necessary to allow for movement within the building when the household warms and cools so that they can still be shut and opened, rather than sticking.
+We will inspect all doors and windows in the Healthy Homes assessment of your rental property.

 draught stopping building inspections